 The Fender Jazz Bass is celebrating its 60th birthday this year, but it isn’t making any retirement plans soon, as it remains as vital, popular, and essential as ever.
 In celebration of this milestone, Fender is offering the 60th Anniversary Jazz as a limited production run.

 This commemorative model is not a reproduction of any particular vintage Jazz, but rather a hybrid of sorts that combines several features from throughout the Sixties.
-Could this be the ultimate bass for the '60s-style J-Bass aficionado?
+Could this be the bass guitar for the '60s-style J-Bass aficionado?

 Two features that prominently draw attention are the Arctic Pearl gloss nitrocellulose lacquer finish on the body and headstock face, and the pair of concentric control knobs.
 The finish exudes a silver glow under low light, with sparkling metallic flakes catching the eye under brighter spotlights.